Youth tobacco use rates declined slightly in US, but ‘work is far from over,’ health officials say – KION546

 Youth tobacco use rates declined slightly in US, but ‘work is far from over,’ health officials say

-(CNN) — Overall tobacco use among middle school and high school students dropped slightly, by about 1%, since last year, largely driven by declines in e-cigarette use among high schoolers, according to data released Thursday by the US Centers for Disease Control and Prevention and the US Food and Drug Administration from the 2023 National Youth Tobacco Survey.
+(CNN) — Overall tobacco use among youths dropped slightly, by about 1%, since last year, largely driven by declines in e-cigarette use among high schoolers, according to data released Thursday by the US Centers for Disease Control and Prevention and the US Food and Drug Administration from the 2023 National Youth Tobacco Survey.

 The new report finds that about 10% of students in those grades — or 2.8 million youth — reported using any type of tobacco product during 2022-2023.

-Note: Correction: A previous version of this story gave the incorrect name for Dr. Brian King.